UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation

 \textit{For anchor-based models,} according to existing studies~\cite{shi2024mtr++,lin2024eda}, anchors as motion priors considerably alleviate the challenge of scoring multimodal predictions.
 Furthermore, since anchor-based models tend to generate predictions around the anchors, increasing anchor density helps improve trajectory accuracy.
-As shown in Table~\ref{table:open-loop}: \begin{itemize}[leftmargin=1em] \item Anchor-based models consistently benefit from the increase in the number of components, across various prediction horizons~(Fig.~\ref{fig:prediction_horizon}(b)) and simulation metrics~(Fig.~\ref{fig:component_number}(b)), which aligns with existing knowledge. \end{itemize}
+As shown in Table~\ref{table:open-loop}, \textit{anchor-based models consistently benefit from the increase in the number of components, across various prediction horizons~(Fig.~\ref{fig:prediction_horizon}(b)) and simulation metrics~(Fig.~\ref{fig:component_number}(b))}.

-Additionally, as indicated by Table~\ref{table:consumption}, the computational costs of anchor-free models increase steadily with the number of components, such that the model with 64 components encounters memory exhaustion during training.
+Additionally, as indicated by Table~X in Appendix~C-B, the computational costs of anchor-free models increase steadily with the number of components, such that the model with 64 components encounters memory exhaustion during training.
 In contrast, thanks to the architecture design in Section~\ref{Motion Decoder}, \textit{anchor-based models can easily scale up the number of components} without a notable increase in computational overhead.